Robot-Will/Stino/README.md

 Thank you to **@jggdotcom** for the instructions.

-**IMPORTANT**

-If you are getting the error `avr-g++: command not found`, run this command in the console: `setx path "%path%;C:\arduino-1.6.4"` where `C:\arduino-1.6.4` is the path to your Arduino IDE installation.
-This should fix this error until someone finds a more permanent solution.

 ## Contributions

 Special thanks to all of [contributors](https://github.com/gepd/Stino/blob/new-stino/CONTRIBUTORS.md).
 Because the author is not a programmer and is not a native English speaker, any help to improve this plugin is appreciated.
 For example, you might consider: